Respectful and responsible holiday – tips for visitors

 Freedom and respect go hand in hand

-In Finland it’s our equal right to roam free and there is lot of space and nature to wonder free.
-This right should be enjoyed responsibly.
-The berries and mushrooms are there to be eaten by anyone, but you should stick to the paths that are already beaten.
-Long before humans the wildlife’s been there, so don’t set up camp just anywhere.
+In Finland, everyone has the right to roam freely, and there is plenty of space and nature to explore.
+This right, however, should be enjoyed responsibly.
+Berries and mushrooms are there for anyone to pick, but please stick to the established paths.
+Long before humans, wildlife has lived here — so please don’t set up camp just anywhere.

-Northern Lights, Midnight Sun, Polar Nights, and nature experiences in general can be admired independently or by attending a tour.
-If you are an independent traveller, you can use the private lean-tos and public hiking areas.
-These include, for example, the Arctic Circle hiking area and Ounasvaara.
+Northern Lights, Midnight Sun, Polar Nights, and other natural wonders can be enjoyed independently or as part of a guided tour.
+Independent travellers are welcome to use private lean-tos and public hiking areas, such as the Arctic Circle hiking area and Ounasvaara.

 Arctic city surrounded by nature